 Below, you can see how easy it is to display financial data in Phocas.
 Click the image to enlarge.

-Customer profitability module – Recently introduced, this Phocas database contains important information relating all of the different expenses, accounts receivables, returns, deliveries, sales administration costs, warehouse storage fees, etc. to provide to you your true adjusted gross margin per customer.
+Customer profitability module – This Phocas database contains important information relating to all of the different expenses, accounts receivables, returns, deliveries, sales administration costs, warehouse storage fees, etc. to provide to you your true adjusted gross margin per customer.
 This data will allow you to stratify your customers, identify where customer service strains may be and who your core customers are.

-As you develop your executive dashboards, Phocas can help you uncover opportunities and challenges within across your business and answer important business questions with KPIs and metrics.
-Out-of-the-box and with additional data modules, Phocas converts your raw data into actionable intelligence allowing you to make data-driven decisions quickly and easily.
+As you develop your business intelligence dashboards, Phocas can help you uncover opportunities and challenges within across your business and answer important business questions with KPIs and metrics.
+Out-of-the-box and with additional data modules, Phocas converts your raw data into visual charts and graphs allowing you to make data-driven decisions quickly and easily.

-Download our new eBook on dashboards and scorecards to learn more about what your KPIs and metrics could look like in Phocas.
+Download our eBook on Business Intelligence Dashboards to learn more about what your KPIs and metrics could look like in Phocas.
 Simply click here, or on the button below, to download your copy.